earth-metabolome-initiative/metrin-kg/README.md

 7. Run only ontology matching

-This can be done for any of the datasets from GloBI (body part, life stages, and biological sex) and TRY-db (unit names).
+This can be done for any of the datasets from GloBI (body part, life stages, and biological sex) and TRY (unit names).
 Specify the input and output files under `[ontology]` header in `config.txt`

 ```bash
 python main.py --run-ontology-match --config config.txt